AlphonsusNguyen/cybersecurity-certificate-notes/5 Assets, Threats, and Vulnerabilities/4 Threats to asset security.md

 ### SQL injection

 - In-band: Same communication channel to launch attack & gather results.
 - Out-of-band: Different communication channels, e.g. somehow getting their own server / DB involved.
+Very uncommon, only work when certain features are enabled on the target server..
 - Inferential: Not directly retrieving data, but can see effect by behaviour changes (e.g. errors).

 ### SQL injection prevention